Intrinsic alignments of galaxies in multiple projections: Modelling

 where $\phi_p$ is the primordial gravitational potential, $C_1$ is a constant that determines the strength of the alignment, and $G$ is Newton’s gravitational constant.

 Starting from this equation, \citet{Hirata_2004} derived the power spectrum for the two-point position-shape correlation functions, linking them to the linear matter power spectrum, $P_\delta^{\mathrm{lin}}$.
-Focusing only on the cross-correlation, the cross-power spectrum between the galaxy density field and the galaxy intrinsic shear along the line connecting a pair of galaxies is given by \citet{Singh_Mandelbaum_More_2015}:
+Focussing only on the cross-correlation, the cross-power spectrum between the galaxy density field and the galaxy intrinsic shear along the line connecting a pair of galaxies is given by \citet{Singh_Mandelbaum_More_2015}:

 Here, $b_\mathrm{g}$ represents the linear galaxy bias, which relates the galaxy density field to the underlying matter density field.
-In line with other studies, we assume that $b_\mathrm{g}$ is scale-independent \citep{Joachimi_2011,Chisari_2013}. $D(z)$ is the growth function, normalized to unity at $z = 0$, to account for the fact that the LA model assumes alignments are established at the time of galaxy formation.
+In line with other studies, we assume that $b_\mathrm{g}$ is scale-independent \citep{Joachimi_2011,Chisari_2013}. $D(z)$ is the growth function, normalised to unity at $z = 0$, to account for the fact that the LA model assumes alignments are established at the time of galaxy formation.
 Following the conventions of \citet{Joachimi_2011}, we set $C_1\rho_{\mathrm{crit}} = 0.0134$.
 As defined by \citet{Singh_Mandelbaum_More_2015}, we use a free constant $A_\mathrm{IA}$ to measure the amplitude of IA.
+In practice, we use Eq.
+(3.4) from \citet{Blazek_2011} and Eq.
+(9) from \citet{singh_2024} to calculate $w_\mathrm{g+}$ and $\xi_\mathrm{g+}^{2,2}$ predictions, respectively, without a Limber approximation.

 While the LA model is reasonable at large scales, its reliability diminishes on small scales.
 For this reason, \citet{Bridle_2007} propose, following \citet{Hirata_2004}, to replace $P_\delta^{\mathrm{lin}}$ with the non-linear power spectrum $P_\delta^{\mathrm{nl}}$, resulting in what is known as the non-linear alignment (NLA) model.
 This provides a more realistic modelling of intrinsic alignments on small scales, where non-linear effects become significant.
-In this work, we use the NLA model to calculate the predicted values for $w_{g+}$ and $\tilde{\xi}_{g+,2}$.
+In this work, we use the NLA model to calculate the predicted values for $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$.
 The non-linear matter power spectrum will be calculated through the Core Cosmology Library (CCL)\footnote{https://github.com/LSSTDESC/CCL} \citep{Chisari_2019}, which uses the software CAMB code to calculate the values \citep{Lewis_2002}.